 Ready to Get Ahead of all the Algorithm Changes on Pinterest?

 Learn what’s changed and start getting results with our most popular download — the FREE 2022 Pinterest Strategy Guide!
 This guide is hosted on Podia so I can quickly keep it updated (updates happen ALL the time!).
 Once you sign up, you’ll have forever access to future updates. 🙂

 More Resources for Claiming a Website on Pinterest

-I hope this guide helped you claim your website on Pinterest!
-If you need further instructions or use a different website builder other than Wordpress, here are a few resources to help you find the instructions you need.
+I hope this guide helped you claim your website or subdomain on Pinterest.
+If you need further instructions or use a different website builder other than WordPress, here are a few resources to help you find the instructions you need.

 Pinterest Help Center

 Since this tutorial only covers WordPress, here are links to tutorials on how to claim other popular types of websites:

 Once you’ve claimed your website, now it’s time to optimize your account for Pinterest.
 Even though it’s called a social media platform, Pinterest is actually a visual search engine.

 Setting up your account with search engine optimization (SEO) in mind from day 1 will help you rank higher, faster in search results and start getting traffic to your website!
 Check out the best Pinterest SEO training on the interwebs here: Pinterest Rank Boost 2.0 (use the code RANK to get 50% off!).
 This is the exact SEO strategy I use to get millions of view on Pinterest each month!